idaholab/moose/framework/doc/content/sqa/framework_stp.md

 expected output.
 The type of test indicates the type of output that shall be considered, which can range from numerical verification to error testing.
-The overall object is to provide the necessary confidence that the software will perform as expected for each for the defined test cases.
+The overall object is to provide the necessary confidence that the software will perform as expected for each for the defined test cases to ensure that the software properly handles abnormal conditions and events as well as credible failures, does not perform adverse unintended functions, and does not degrade the system either by itself, or in combination with other functions.

 By the nature of the software as a library it is not possible to guarantee the functionality of the software from an end-user perspective, since the input provided by the user cannot be controlled.

+The test cases

 !template-end!

 !template! item key=assumptions